 Additionally, choose a relatively dry day to caulk your windows.
 Snowy or rainy conditions will not work in your favor since it will prevent the caulk from sticking properly.
 Not to mention, they are difficult conditions to work in, in general.

-It’s important to note to hold off caulking your windows if the forecast predicts rain or snow within the next couple of days.
+It’s important to note that you should hold off caulking your windows if the forecast predicts rain or snow within the next couple of days.
 You want to give your caulk enough time to properly dry.

 3. Prep Your Window

-Now that you have chosen a dry, warm day to caulk your windows, it is time to prep them before you do any work.
+Now that you’ve chosen a dry, warm day to caulk your windows, it’s time to prep them before you do any work.
 Good preparation is key in achieving a long-lasting caulk job.